 Year 8 Science STEM Workshop

-Some of our Year 8 pupils were fortunate enough to experience a Science STEM workshop on 12th January, run by the army.
+Some of our Year 8 pupils were fortunate enough to experience a Science STEM workshop in the Spring term, run by the army.
 The officers introduced themselves and explained the situations they had been in during their careers, where their technological expertise had been used to great effect.
 Pupils were asked to imagine a scenario where an earthquake had taken place.
 They had to use information provided to design a lightweight helmet - this included looking at composite materials.
 Pupils also decided what additional equipment would be useful to the rescue services such as torches, radios, visors, GPS etc.

 Our visitors were very inspiring and were a fantastic role model for our pupils who then had some time to quiz the soldiers about their careers in the Army.